dalesgit/logseq/pages/SD training Nov 7.md

 				- If someone comes to SD it is because they are feeling uncomfortable in that space.
 				- Chat: what to say to some in grief. 	https://grief.com/10-best-worst-things-to-say-to-someone-in-grief/
 			- When to ask directly about the truisms that people cling to?
 What would re-writing your story look like?
 			- Nina had a brother with Downs Syndrome.
-One pastor came Presby: why G
+One pastor came Presby: why God punishing you.
+Another (Methodist) when you going to baptize the child?